A KITAS is a temporary stay permit issued for the purpose of either work, retirement, family or Investment purposes.

 Work Permit Fees – The Manpower office will issue a payment notice for the Work Permit tax to be paid.
 We recommend paying this fee directly to the bank, many unscrupulous agents will ask for this fee to be paid directly to them, and pocket this fee.
 After 7-14 working days of paying the workers tax, your work permit will be issued.

-Step 2: Working KITAS TELEX and VITAS Application
+Step 2: E-Visa Working KITAS and VITAS Application

-The TELEX application is submitted to the Directorate General’s office in Jakarta.
-Once the TELEX visa is issued, the applicant and their family members can apply for the VITAS at the designated Indonesian Embassy abroad.
+Evisa application is submitted to the Directorate General’s office in Jakarta.
+Once the evisa is issued, the applicant and their family members can apply for the eVisa enter the Indonesia border.

 Step 3: Converting the VITAS to KITAS